 What Is a Book Review?

 A book review is an individual’s opinion of a book that they share with a wider audience.
 Sharing could be by word of mouth, informally between friends, or more formally with a Reading Group.
 A few people try to get them published in conventional print media such as a newspaper or magazine.
 However, for longevity and ease of access, many book reviews are uploaded to the internet.
 The online world of blogging, personal websites, and product review sites offer a chance to interact and network with a global audience.

 A good book review is subjective.
 It is written in an interesting and engaging manner and helps the person reading it to decide whether or not to read the reviewed book for themselves.
 A good reviewer can become an influential driver of book sales.

-Elements of a Good Book Review
+What Does a Book Review Include?

 How to Write a Book Review

 Writing a book or product review sounds like an easy task.
 But is it?
 Anyone can write a review, but not all of them achieve wide readership.
 A well-written analysis contains enough material to inform the reader of gist of the story, but stops short of revealing key plot twists.

 Your reader is unlikely to have read the book yet, so you need to provide a skeleton of the story with just a little of the flesh.
 Your own views are a key part of the review.
 Don’t just transpose an outline of the plot from the book’s blurb.
 Your assessment should be a subjective piece of writing and your emotions and reaction to the storyline should be made plain.
 Comment on and be critical about the book’s theme and characters, and give reasons for your views.

 What Makes a Good Book Review?